Football is becoming more predictable; Network analysis of 88 thousands matches in 11 major leagues: Conclusion

 Furthermore, this work is also limited by the sample size; Football has been played in over 200 countries, out of which only 5.5\% were included in our sample.
 Although the main reasons for that are of practical matters, given the hardship in obtaining reliable and time-consistent data, the events become very sparse for most of the leagues going back in time.

-Future work should, as speculated in this work, try and assess: the role money is playing in removing the surprise element of the sport; expanding the sample barriers beyond the European continent; and ultimately, but not exhaustively, should test the money impact over predictability on different sports and leagues that -- theoretically -- should not be affected by it, namely leagues and sports that impose salary caps over their teams, such as the United States of America's Professional Basketball League (the NBA).
+Future work should, as speculated in this work, try and assess: the role money is playing in removing the surprise element of the sport; expanding the sample barriers to include continent level tournaments (such as The UEFA Champions League) and to beyond the European continent; and ultimately, but not exhaustively, should test the money impact over predictability on different sports and leagues that -- theoretically -- should not be affected by it, namely leagues and sports that impose salary caps over their teams, such as the United States of America's Professional Basketball League (the NBA).